mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="indiehackers-august.jpg" alt="Group photo of Indie Hackers meetup" max_width="650px" img_link=true fig_caption=fig_caption %}

-This made complete sense to me.
+David's philosophy made complete sense to me.
 I'm still in touch with several people today after meeting them at a meetup or conference years ago for only 30 minutes.
 That's not true of anyone I interact with on Twitter or reddit.
-Reading through my social media history, there are countless examples of me spending an hour or more to engage with someone online, but now I have no memory of the conversation and am not in touch with the person at all.
+In my social media history, there are countless examples of me spending an hour or more to engage with someone, but now I have no memory of the conversation and am not in touch with the person at all.

 {% assign fig_caption = "I probably spent 90+ minutes testing this user's app and giving him [feedback on Indie Hackers](https://www.indiehackers.com/product/libate/-L_2noyl2XS5xGWrIwTp?commentId=-L_QMW3ruNo_97Jevk4T).
 I barely remember the interaction and doubt that he remembers me." | markdownify | remove: "<p>" | remove: "</p>" %}